PANEL ATTORNEY QUALIFICATIONS

 consistent with the applicable rules of ethics.
 Compensation

-claims in conflict cases are still sent to SDAP.
+claims in conflict cases are sometimes still sent to SDAP.

 C. GETTING MORE CASES

-select for a particular case takes into consideration a number
+select for a particular case based on a number

 of factors.
 We consider factors about the case such as sentence